SamuelKos/henxel/README.md

 (env) ~/myproject$ pip install henxel
 ```

-or to install system-wide, not recommended.
-You need first to install pip from OS-repository:
+To install system-wide, (You may need first to install pip from OS-repository):

 ```console
 ~/myproject$ pip install henxel